Willow pattern: In popular culture

 Willow-ware platters feature as plot points in Lucy Maud Montgomery's 1909 novel Anne of Avonlea, as one platter belonging to the aunt of Diana Barry is smashed, and the titular Anne Shirley gets into an adventure trying to replace it.

 "The Story of Wong Ts'in and the Willow Plate Embellishment" is narrated by the storyteller Kai Lung in Ernest Bramah's 1922 novel Kai Lung's Golden Hours.
 This short story, created by Bramah, is quite different from the standard romantic fable outlined above.

 Blue Willow, specifically gold-rimmed pieces coming from Gilman Collamore, New York, was the china of choice at William Randolph Hearst's "La Cuesta Encantada" estate in San Simeon, California, being Hearst's mother's favorite pattern.

 In addition to being used on camera to evoke a 19th-century atmosphere in several American western movies (as well as western television shows, and even the comedy, The Munsters), Blue Willow china is also featured in The Andy Griffith Show and Murder, She Wrote, suggesting a contemporary time or setting when life was simpler.

 It was also seen in the movies Funny Farm, Sleepy Hollow and Frenzy.

 This story is represented in the children's book The Willow Pattern Story, by Allan Drummond.

 Blue Willow by Doris Gates (1940) is a children's novel, a realist fictional account of the Dust Bowl and the Great Depression years that has been called "The Grapes of Wrath for children".
 The eponymous Blue Willow plate, a gift from her great-grandmother, is the prized possession of Janey Larkin, the young daughter of a migrant worker family.
 The Blue Willow pattern comes to represent Janey's dream of a permanent home.

 Taylor Brothers, of Sheffield, England, manufacturers of saws and blades in the 19th and 20th centuries, made a line of Willow Saws, with a medallion using part of the Willow pattern.

 The blue Willow Pattern over the years has been used to advertise all kinds of goods and services.
 This forms the subject of a two-volume publication.

 Blue Willow china and its legends appear in Lee Blessing's play Going to St. Ives.

 In Terry Pratchett's novel Interesting Times, an oriental artist is about to paint (on a plate) a picture of a garden scene when some sumo wrestlers and guards come crashing through and destroy his entire palette except for blue.
 He resolves to paint, in just that one colour, a picture that the world will remember for centuries.

+In Beatrix Potter's The Tale of Mr. Tod the badger Tommy Brock lays out a blue willow pattern pie-dish in preparation to cook and eat Flopsy and Benjamin Bunny's children.

 In Jordan Peele's 2017 film Get Out, Missy Armitage uses a blue Willow teacup to hypnotize Chris Washington.